1shevelov/test-thrower/README.md

 Uses this [starting template](https://github.com/arsenmazmanyan/phaser3-starting-template).

-Can be played here: [Grenade thrower](https://dailytubes.net/grenade-thrower/)
+Can be played in desktop or mobile browser here: [Grenade thrower](https://dailytubes.net/grenade-thrower/)

 ----------
 To run the project locally: